Air transports of heads of state and government: Colombia

-The Colombian president may use the modified "Jupiter" Boeing KC-767 for longer-range flights.

-Any aircraft carrying the president flies under the callsign "FAC0001".
+FAC-0001 of the Republic of Colombia at Zurich International Airport in January 2014.

+The current presidential plane used by the President of Colombia is FAC-0001, a Boeing 737-700 BBJ (Boeing Business Jet).
+The first presidential aircraft entered in service in 1933 during Enrique Olaya Herrera's presidency.
+It was a Junkers Ju 52/3mce which was kept in service until 1950.
+Along FAC 0001, the Colombian Aerospace Force also uses FAC 1202, a Boeing KC-767 nicknamed "Jupiter"; it is used for longer flights.

 Ecuador

 Rafael Correa's presidential Embraer Legacy 600 arriving at Camilo Ponce Enríquez Airport in Loja, Ecuador, in September 2013.

 Ecuador had a Dassault Falcon 7X and an Embraer Legacy 600 for presidential long and short range transport respectively, both acquired in recent years by Rafael Correa's government.
 They replaced an older fleet of Rockwell Sabreliners and Avro 748s.
 Aircraft from commercial airline TAME have also been used.
 In 2021, president Guillermo Lasso ordered the retirement and sale of the presidential plane as part of a decree to "rationalize public spending and balance the national budget by selling unproductive assets whose conservation would be inefficient or unnecessary".

-Any plane carrying the president flies under the callsign "FAE001".

-Guyana

-A Beechcraft B300 King Air is currently used by the Guyanese government for overseas travel, registered 8R-GPW.

 Paraguay

 In 2019, a Cessna Citation Sovereign donated by the Taiwanese government was placed in service with the Paraguayan Air Force (FAP) as a VIP and presidential aircraft.
 Alfredo Stroessner, head of state from 1954 to 1989, used a de Havilland Dove and later a de Havilland Canada DHC-6 Twin Otter as a VIP transport; although the Twin Otter remained in the FAP inventory, subsequent presidents instead used two privately owned aircraft, a Beechcraft King Air 350 and a Boeing 707, until the 707 was retired without replacement in 1998.
-The Cessna is registered as FAP-3001 and is painted in the colors of the Paraguayan flag.
-A regular Paraguayan Air Force callsign is used.